Kenneth Paul Block: Early life

-Concurrent with his editorial work, and for a dozen years after his career at Fairchild ended, Block created a prodigious portfolio of commercial fashion art, including drawings made during successive long-term contracts with three of New York's best-known specialty stores—Bonwit Teller, Bergdorf Goodman, and Lord & Taylor.
+Concurrent with his editorial work, and for a dozen years after his career at Fairchild ended, Block created a portfolio of commercial fashion art, including drawings made during successive long-term contracts with the specialty stores Bonwit Teller, Bergdorf Goodman, and Lord & Taylor.
 Other commercial clients included Halston, Perry Ellis, and Coach.
-When Diana Vreeland joined the Metropolitan Museum of Art's Costume Institute, she immediately turned to Block to draw the poster for her first exhibit on Cristóbal Balenciaga.
+When Diana Vreeland joined the Metropolitan Museum of Art's Costume Institute, she turned to Block to draw the poster for her first exhibit on Cristóbal Balenciaga.
 He also created a drawing for Vreeland's "American Women of Style" exhibit.

+Block painted the designs of many fashion designers, including Norman Norell, Yves Saint Laurent, Pierre Cardin, Coco Chanel, James Galanos, Givenchy, Pauline Trigère, Bill Blass, Halston, and Geoffrey Beene.
+Among the society women who posed for him were Babe Paley, Gloria Vanderbilt, Jacqueline de Ribes, Amanda Burden, The Duchess of Windsor, and Gloria Guinness.
 The women in Block's drawings were known for exuding a passive sort of chic.
 "Gesture to me is everything in fashion," he said.

-His long-term companion was Morton Ribyat.
+Block died on April 23, 2009.